 Picture a king.

 This is the image many of us have of a leader.
-Whether in a board room, classroom, film set, capitol building, or laboratory—any place where teams work under the leadership of a designated director—we generally expect responsibility and power to be organized hierarchically.
+Whether in a board room, classroom, film set or laboratory—any place where teams work under the leadership of a designated director—we generally expect responsibility and power to be hierarchical.

-When King Arthur invited his knights to confer, he didn’t seat himself on a throne at the head of the room.
-He was comfortable and confident enough in his position as leader to seat them around him at a round table, where they were all on the same level and power was shared equally among them.
+King Arthur didn’t seat himself on a throne at the head of the room.
+He was comfortable enough in his position as leader to seat his knights around him at a round table, where they were all on the same level and power was shared equally among them.

 I once worked on a team that was tasked with managing and overseeing the design and construction of a major new plant.